Witte de With: Capture of Spain's treasure fleet

 In 1627, De With married for the first time, with his second cousin Maria de With from Nieuwenhoorn.
 In April 1628, their first child, Cornelis, died.
 The same year, De With, entering the service of the WIC, became flag captain on the Amsterdam to Admiral Piet Heyn during an expedition from 20 May to capture the Spanish treasure fleet.
 In September this attack was successful near Cuba.
 On 10 January 1629 the fleet returned to the Republic.
 Out of the bounty of eleven million guilders, De With was granted about 500 guilders, with which he was very dissatisfied, as he imputed to himself a crucial role in the capture by taking a barque in August, the crew of which provided essential information regarding the whereabouts of the treasure fleet.

 In 1629, the five Dutch admiralties refused to allow Heyn, effectively their new supreme commander, to enlarge his staff with a special tactical-operational officer, for which function Heyn had De With in mind.
-De With now hoped to be appointed flag captain on the Vlieghende Groene Draeck, but Maerten Tromp was chosen instead.
+De With now hoped to be appointed flag captain on the Vlieghende Groene Draeck, but Admiral Maerten Tromp was chosen instead.
 De With was made captain of the Prins Hendrik in June; the same month Heyn was killed in action.
 Disappointed and despairing of ever being promoted, De With left direct naval service in November.

 In September, his daughter Cornelia was born.
 From May 1630 to 1633, De With was Commodore of the Grote Visserij, the administrative body controlling and militarily protecting the Herring Fleet.
 The change, however, was largely a formality as regular warships were used for this task: De With remained captain of the Prins Hendrik and functioned as flag captain whenever admirals had to make use of this vessel.

 In May 1631, his first wife died.
 In August, he remarried the eighteen-year-old Hillegonda van Goch, the daughter of a Rotterdam patrician.
 In 1633, his second son Cornelis was born, but the boy died in July 1634.
 Early in 1634, De With rejoined the navy for four months when Lieutenant-Admiral Philips van Dorp used the Prins Hendrik as his flagship for an expedition in the Gulf of Biscay.
 During the voyage it became clear that Vice-Admiral Jasper Liefhebber resented the domineering attitude of De With.
 Tensions between the two men became unbearable, and De With left his ship and thus the navy in the middle of the campaign.
 From October 1635 to October 1636, he was schepen in Brill; in 1636 also, his fourth child was born, Maria.
 In October 1637, he was appointed deacon in Brill.
 De With now mainly lived from rent on the land inherited from his parents, supplemented by a share in a river fishing vessel.